vrurg/raku-Async-Workers/README.md

 How it works.
 -------------

-The goal is achieved by combining a queue of tasks and a number of pre-spawned threads for workers.
-A task is picked from the queue by a currently unoccupied worker and gets executed.
+The goal is achieved by combining a *queue of tasks* and a number of pre-spawned threads for *workers*.
+A *task* is picked from the queue by a currently unoccupied worker and associated with it code object gets executed.
 The number of workers can be defined by a user.

 By default the size of the queue is not limited.
 But if there expected to be a big numebr of tasks with an average completion time higher than the time needed to create a new task, the growing queue may consume too much of available resources.
 This would eliminate any possible advantage of parallilizing.